 Results showed that around 70% of patients reported that triggers for their eating disorders worsened during the lockdown.
 Visits to GP’s decreased by 46% and access to in-person psychotherapies plummeted by 37%.
 Telephone appointments were used by 35% of patients and videoconference therapy was used by 26%.

-Patients who took part in this survey found that having daily routines and participating in enjoyable activities were among the most used coping strategies.
+Patients who took part in this survey found that going to a residential eating disorder treatment center, having daily routines and participating in enjoyable activities were among the most used coping strategies.

 If your suffering from a mental health or eating disorder, please reach out to any of the below charities